 A native of Colorado, Doug spent much of his childhood working at two inns owned by his father in the mountain resort community of Glenwood Springs.

-Doug became enamored with the industry, leading him to enroll in the highly-regarded hotel administration program at the University of Nevada, Las Vegas.
+As a result, Doug became enamored with the industry, leading him to enroll in the highly-regarded hotel administration program at the University of Nevada, Las Vegas.
 Doug ultimately graduated from UNLV in 1988 with a B.S. in Business Administration.